ACTIVITY FUND APPLICATION

 – A Monthly Meditation Seminar featuring a presentation on an aspect of the science of meditation followed by a guided meditation session

-- All fund recipients must include the MindCORE logo or sponsorship statement on advertising and complete a post-event evaluation within 30 days of the activity’s completion or at the end of the fiscal year for year-long initiatives.
+5. All fund recipients must include the MindCORE logo or sponsorship statement on advertising.
+Fund recipients must also complete a post-event evaluation within 30 days of the activity’s completion, or at the end of the fiscal year for year-long initiatives.

 Questions?
 Contact firstname.lastname@example.org

 Tip: See also potential for support from the University Research Foundation (URF) of other support sources from the Office of the Provost: https://provost.upenn.edu/administrative-affairs/funding-opportunites

 Instructions for Awardees:

 Please share your final event details with MindCORE prior to the event so we can publicize it.
 (Note, be sure publicity materials include the MindCORE logo or statement such as “Made possible in part with support from MindCORE”.)

 Please submit the following evaluation within 30 days of your event, or at the end of the fiscal year for year-long activities.